Matt Emrich Photography

 My day continues throughout the ceremony and the reception, ending only after the last dance has been danced and folks are headed out the door (or just sitting around in small groups, talking and visiting).

 The number of images I take during a typical wedding varies and I pare this number down to 400 or so ‘keepers’ which become the possession of the bride and groom.
-The only images I delete, since everyone always asks, are the ones nobody would want: multiple exposures of the same shot (bracketed with different light readings); shots where someone’s eyes are closed and/or looking at another camera; shots where a guest’s flash has fired, blowing out my shot; etc. I do not throw away any other images.
+The only images I delete, since everyone always asks, are the ones nobody would want: multiple exposures of the same shot (bracketed for different light readings or white balance); shots where someone’s eyes are closed and/or looking at another camera; shots where a guest’s flash has fired, blowing out my shot; etc. I do not throw away any other images.
+The number 400 is strictly an estimate.

 Every image a couple receives has been personally worked on by me in Photoshop or Lightroom.
 I’m not saying I do a lot of work on each one (most are very good right out of the camera), but I do like to look at each one and apply a little sharpening here, a little color saturation there, etc. I do occasionally tweak some images that I think would look good with a little ‘extra’ something:) For example, sometimes I’ll convert an entire image to black and white but leave the flowers in color.
 Other times I might add a Gaussian blur to parts of an image but leave the subject in clear focus.
 Whenever I do this, I also keep the original image intact, so the couple can choose which one (or both) they like best.